 killall -HUP audisp-tacplus) before

-audisp-tacplus will reread the configuration to see the changed server list.
-Usually this is an issue only at first change to the configuration.
+audisp-tacplus rereads the configuration to see the changed server list.

-This is the complete list of the TACACS+ client configuration files, and their use.
-The full list of TACACS+ parameters is below at TACACS Parameters below.
+Following is the complete list of the TACACS+ client configuration files, and their use.

 |/etc/nsswitch.conf||When the |